cmukgb/ctfws-host-daemons/protocol/protocol.rst

   before which messages should not be displayed.
 This is useful in the event that the judges send out an incorrect message.

-There are some additional publicly-set topics not under ``ctfws/game`` as they do not pertain to a particular game, but rather to the world more generally:
+There are some additional public topics not under ``ctfws/game`` as they do not pertain to a particular game, but rather to the world more generally:

 * ``ctfws/timesync`` -- a single number, denoting POSIX seconds at the time of its publication.
 The head judge's computer or the broker should publish to this topic periodically (every minute?) to assist clients in measuring their clock skew.
 Clients must ignore retained messages on this topic, as they are by definition stale; messages should be published with QoS 0: a delayed message is worse than no message.
+(See ``daemons/timesync-during-game`` for our manager for this topic.)

 Rule Documentation URLs
 =======================